-The Town of Hilton Head Island is in the process of developing a memorandum of understanding to create a partnership with the Community Foundation of the Lowcountry to receive and distribute both CDBG-CV funds and Fiscal Year 2020 CDBG funds to organizations serving residents of the Town of Hilton Head Island as part of the COVID-19 response and recovery.
-The Community Foundation of the Lowcountry is a 501(c)(3) nonprofit organization which began serving the Hilton Head Island community in 1994.
+The Town of Hilton Head Island executed a memorandum of understanding which created a partnership with the Community Foundation of the Lowcountry to receive and distribute both CDBG-CV funds and Fiscal Year 2020 CDBG funds to organizations serving residents of the Town of Hilton Head Island as part of the COVID-19 response and recovery.
+This memorandum of understanding will be amended to reflect the additional CDBG-CV funds available as outlined in the June 2022 substantial amendment to the Five-Year Consolidated Plan.

+The Community Foundation of the Lowcountry is a local 501(c)(3) nonprofit organization which began serving the Hilton Head Island community in 1994.
 The organization's purpose is to build and strengthen the community by working closely with local donors to address critical issues facing the community.
-The Community Foundation of the Lowcountry is currently listed in the Federal Registry, and was recognized by HUD in 2017 with the HUD Secretary's Award for Public-Philanthropic Partnerships for their successful work on Project Safe (Sewer Access For Everyone) program.
+The Community Foundation of the Lowcountry is currently listed in the Federal Registry and was recognized by HUD in 2017 with the HUD Secretary's Award for Public- Philanthropic Partnerships for their successful work on Project Safe (Sewer Access For Everyone) program.